thestatsguy/thestatsguy/content/about.md

 ## [boring] Some history

 This blog you are looking at right now (mid 2020) is the result of years of trying to settle down on a platform and write content.
-Ever since I joined the workforce in Jul 2015, I have always wanted to have a consolidated place to write, consistently and painlessly.
+Ever since I joined the workforce in July 2015, I have always wanted to have a consolidated place to write, consistently and painlessly.
 If you scrutinise a little on the post dates, it's quite obvious there are bouts of time over the years where I was able to diligently write, piece after piece, idea after idea.
 At the start it was just short writings (~2-3 mins of slow reading) with sporadic ideas, and over time the pieces became longer and (hopefully) more in-depth and interesting.
 In addition, what I paid attention to has changed over time as well.

 ### Blogging platform - now and then